EngAlaaEmad/finding-lane-lines/README.md

 This is a project I created for the Udacity Self-Driving Car Engineer Nanodegree.
 The goal was to build a pipeline of image processing functions that takes a road image / video as input and outputs the image / video with lane lines marked with straight red lines.

+The entire code is available in this repository in a Jupyter notebook which includes code to test the pipeline with an image and a video.

 The pipeline consists of 7 steps:
 - Conversion to grayscsale
 - Gaussian blur